-I was actually interested in this for a while because I thought we’d go back through all the pasts of the remaining warriors, Hotohori, Nuriko, Chiriko, Mitsukake and Tamahome or at least some cool episodes surrounding them.
+I was actually interested in this for a while because I thought we’d go back through all the pasts of the remaining warriors, Hotohori, Nuriko, Chiriko, Mitsukake and Tamahome or at least get some cool episodes surrounding them.
 That didn’t happen.

-Instead we got a really touching episode around Hotohori and his son, a semi-touching episode about Nuriko and his big brother, and a touching for 15 seconds episode about Chichiri and the best friend he “killed”.
+Instead we got a really touching episode around Hotohori and his son, a semi-touching episode about Nuriko and his big brother, and a touching for 15 seconds episode about Chichiri and the best friend he “killed.”
 The rest is about getting Taka’s memories back and fighting Tenkou.

 Oh well, at least Mitsukake got to save Tasuki’s life and Chiriko at least tried to do something. *sigh*

-After getting doused with Chichiri’s friend’s (Sorry, I can’t remember his name) mystical water to bring out the evil in him, Tasuki knocks out Taka, gets Miaka drunk and tries to rape her.
+After getting doused with Chichiri’s friend’s mystical water to bring out the evil in him, Tasuki knocks out Taka, gets Miaka drunk and tries to rape her.
 (Fushigi Yuugi: If your name’s Miaka, bring a rape whistle.)
 And even though he was under a spell, I honestly can’t look at him the same way anymore.
-I mean, he redeemed himself later after regaining control over his actions, but come on.
+He redeemed himself later after regaining control over his actions, but come on.
 If a rapist is lying somewhere deep inside Tasuki I just don’t know what to think anymore.

-Or I wouldn’t have any qualms if there wasn’t ANOTHER OVA.
+Or I wouldn’t have any qualms if there wasn’t another OVA.
 I mean, come on.
 That was as perfect an ending as you can get, why do another OVA?

-Art: Better than the TV series and the first OVA.
+Art and Animation: Better than the TV series and the first OVA.
 Still not fantastic though.